-- (1) All Revenues. - (2) All Issue J Loans and promissory notes or other documentation evidencing the Authority's interest in Issue J Loans, and any other Revenue-producing contracts and all rights and interests of the Authority incident thereto, excluding certain indemnifications payable to the Authority. - (3) All moneys and securities on deposit in all funds and accounts created by or pursuant to the Resolution as described herein (except for the Rebate Fund), including without limitation any Reserve Fund Facilities, any funds drawn on Reserve Fund Facilities and any Investment Obligations in which such moneys are invested. - (4) All general intangibles (including payment intangibles) comprising or relating to any of the foregoing. - (5) The proceeds of any of the foregoing whether any of the foregoing is now existing or is hereafter acquired.
+- (1) All Revenues. - (2) All Education Loan Notes evidencing Issue I Loans and any other Revenue-producing contracts and all of our rights and interests in such contracts, except for certain reserved rights of the Authority with respect to any such other Revenue-producing contracts. - (3) All moneys and securities on deposit in all funds and accounts created by or pursuant to the Resolution as described herein (except for the Rebate Fund), including without limitation any Reserve Fund Facilities, any funds drawn on Reserve Fund Facilities and any Investment Obligations in which such moneys are invested. - (4) All general intangibles (including payment intangibles) comprising or relating to any of the foregoing. - (5) The proceeds of any of the foregoing whether any of the foregoing is now existing or is hereafter acquired.

-See "SECURITY FOR THE ISSUE J BONDS AND SOURCES OF PAYMENT."
+See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT."